nishlfernando11/game-rn/README.md

-# game-rn
+# meal-app-rn
-React-native, simple game
+A simple React native game app.

-#Start
+# Start App
-npm start
+Run npm start on the terminal